Here in our first winter aboard Barefoot Gal, we’ve done a lot of work to improve our energy situation:

 The result?
 We’ve had the new panel for a month now and love it.
 Most days, our batteries are at float stage by 11 AM, often by 10 AM.
 That’s with running the watermaker first thing in the morning.
 The most power we’ve seen the panels produce is just over 20 amps and that was the afternoon they were first installed — the batteries have literally never been far enough down since then to take all the power that the panels could produce.
 We are positive that we will have no power problems when we convert our refrigerator to DC.

-UPDATE 4/3/16: We’ve now had the panel a year and we’ve installed a new refrigerator that runs on DC.
-We are also using our DC watermaker.
+UPDATE 12/4/16: We’ve now had the panel a year and a half.
+We’ve installed a new refrigerator that runs on DC.
+We are also using our DC watermaker daily.
 Most days we are able to fully charge our batteries by mid to late afternoon.
 A single day of clouds isn’t a problem; we’re able to catch up the next day.
 Several days of cloudiness — or when the wind blows from just the right direction that the mast shades the panels for several hours — mean that we may have to either run the generator or forego making water for a day.
-We haven’t tracked it exactly, but we’re probably running the generator once every 2 to 3 weeks.
+We haven’t tracked it exactly, but we’re probably running the generator once every 2 to 3 weeks; during our entire summer in the Bahamas, we ran it only once.

 Bottom line: we’re exceptionally happy!